 North Georgia

 The Atlanta metro area and surrounding counties see significant tornado activity.
-We match mobile home owners with carriers who properly price wind risk.
+Our agents help mobile home owners find coverage that properly accounts for wind risk.

 Central Georgia

 Rural areas face fire protection distance challenges.
-We work with carriers who understand these situations.
+Our agents help find coverage that accounts for these situations.

 South Georgia & Coast